KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Offers contentment in fragmentation,
 pride in separation.
 Seduction is inverted peace, hollow transcendence —
-a false stillness masking the pull to dissolution.
+a spurious stillness masking the pull to dissolution.

 **Ethical Orientation**
 Entropic.